JharD-1/qr-Code/README.md

 ### Continued development

-I would to focus more on flexbox and grid so i cankeep creating magic
+I would continue to focus more on flexbox and grid so i can keep creating magic

 ### Useful resources